frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm.rst

 .. note::
   For those who don't use the given virtual copy should install the necessary software and packages by themselves manually.
 The links are provided as clickable.
+  **Update:** The *ready-to-use virtual copy* created by us has been updated on **26/08/2021**.
+For those who downloaded it before that date might have some missing libraries.
+Either download the newer version of the copy now or just install necessary packages as they are needed in the future.

 To import the virtual copy of *everything*, which is an **.ova** file, run your Virtualbox.